.jpeg)

 Will You Move Yourself?

-If you’re moving in the continental United States (CONUS) rather than overseas (OCONUS), then you’ll need to decide whether you’ll use the military’s contracted mover or do it yourself and receive reimbursement later for moving costs by doing a Personally Procured Move (PPM) or DITY (“Do It Yourself”).
-Note that a PPM can only be executed for a CONUS military move.
+If you’re moving in the continental United States (CONUS) rather than overseas (OCONUS), then you’ll need to decide whether you’ll use the military’s contracted movers or do it yourself and receive reimbursement later for moving costs by doing a Personally Procured Move (PPM) or DITY (“Do It Yourself”).

 And then to make matters more complicated, there’s a "partial DITY" wherein you move part of your household goods yourself and are reimbursed for that portion.
-This is often accomplished by transporting part of your HHG in your own vehicle(s).
+This is often accomplished by transporting part of your HHG in your own or rented vehicle(s).

 - Decide which rental equipment and packing materials you’ll need.
 Professional companies often offer partial moving assistance.